yash02s/Monty-Hall-problem/README.md

 source: [https://en.wikipedia.org/wiki/Monty_Hall_problem](https://en.wikipedia.org/wiki/Monty_Hall_problem)

-### This code is a simulation to show what happens if to switch in Monty Hall problem.
+### This code is a simulation to show what happens if you were to switch in Monty Hall problem.

 ---